 One thing is no exception – of all the brilliant water features, the waterfalls in Chickasaw Country are not to be missed.
 In this blog, we’ll take a look at two of our most well-known falls and discover all the fun and excitement that you’ll find when you visit them.

 Spanning a dramatic 77 feet, Turner Falls boasts the title of Oklahoma’s tallest waterfall.
-Located on Honey Creek in the heart of the historic Arbuckle Mountains, this natural waterfall is as beautiful as it is grand.
+Around 1878 when Mazeppa Thomas Turner and his wife settled in a cabin alongside Honey Creek, he discovered the falls which earned his name.
+Nestled in the heart of the historic Arbuckle Mountains, this natural waterfall is as beautiful as it is grand.

-Turner Falls Park offers a variety of activities, featuring multiple swimming areas (both natural and artificial), miles of hiking trails, caves to explore and more.
+Turner Falls Park is home to wildlife such as whitetail deer and wild turkeys and also offers a variety of activities, featuring multiple swimming areas (both natural and artificial), miles of hiking trails, caves and castles to explore, campsites and more!